 PFIC securities.
 The Fund may invest in securities of foreign entities that could be deemed for tax purposes to be passive foreign investment companies (PFICs).
+In general, a foreign company is classified as a PFIC if at least one-half of its assets constitute investment-type assets or 75% or more of its gross income is investment-type income.
 When investing in PFIC securities, the Fund intends to mark-to-market these securities and recognize any gains at the end of its fiscal and excise (described below) tax years.
 Deductions for losses are allowable only to the extent of any current or previously recognized gains.
 These gains (reduced by allowable losses) are treated as ordinary income that the Fund is required to distribute, even though it has not sold the securities.
-If the Fund is unable to identify an investment as a PFIC security and thus does not make a mark-to-market election, the Fund may be subject to U.S. federal income tax on a portion of any "excess distribution" or gain from the sale of the PFIC shares even if such income is distributed to you as a taxable dividend.
-Additional charges in the nature of interest may be imposed on the Fund on any deferred taxes arising from such income or gains.
+Foreign companies are not required to identify themselves as PFICs.
+Due to various complexities in identifying PFICs, the Fund can give no assurances that it will be able to identify portfolio securities in foreign corporations that are PFICs in time for the Fund to make a mark-to-market election.
+If the Fund is unable to identify an investment as a PFIC and thus does not make a mark-to-market election, the Fund may be subject to U.S. federal income tax on a portion of any "excess" distribution" or gain from the disposition of such shares even if such income is distributed as a taxable dividend by the Fund to its shareholders.
+Additional charges in the nature of interest may be imposed on the Fund in respect of deferred taxes arising from such distributions or gains.